HackYourFuture/Node.js/week3/README.md

 The role of a web server is to serve the user what they want: profile information, cake, video or any other type of data.
 Sometimes, in order to get the user what they want the server has to talk to other servers.
 The way servers talk to each other is no different than how your browser talks to a server.
 It uses the same HTTP protocol and very often REST and JSON as well.

 In a way using APIs serves a similar purpose as using a package in node.
 It allows us to reuse code that someone else has written.
 In the case of API we do not directly get the code, but we use the functionality that the code provides.
-For example, we could use APIs to [authenticate users](https://developers.facebook.com/docs/facebook-login/), [check addresses and locations](https://locationiq.com/#demo), [sending email](https://sendgrid.com/docs/for-developers/sending-email/api-getting-started/) and much more.
+For example, we could use APIs to [authenticate users](https://developers.facebook.com/docs/facebook-login/), [check addresses and locations](https://locationiq.com/#demo), [send emails](https://sendgrid.com/docs/for-developers/sending-email/api-getting-started/) and much more.
 As you can see from the examples it would be really difficult to build such services ourselves.
 Just imagine the security and legal issues involved in building a [payment processing system](https://stripe.com/docs/api)!

 Another trendy reason for using APIs is known as "microservices".
 In a nutshell microservices is an approach to building web sites where the application is split into many small servers which use APIs to talk to each other.
 This is a huge topic that we do not have time to cover, but it is really good to know about.
 To understand it on a high level see the [video](https://www.youtube.com/watch?v=STKCRSUsyP0).